alexisfr/itsv-db-2/class_06.md

  5. List the actors that acted in 'BETRAYED REAR' or in 'CATCH AMISTAD'
  6. List the actors that acted in 'BETRAYED REAR' but not in 'CATCH AMISTAD'
  7. List the actors that acted in both 'BETRAYED REAR' and 'CATCH AMISTAD'
- 8. List all the actors that not worked in 'BETRAYED REAR' or 'CATCH AMISTAD'
+ 8. List all the actors that didn't work in 'BETRAYED REAR' or 'CATCH AMISTAD'

 ## Results